Welcome

 Please follow the Countryside Code when you are out and about in the Shropshire Hills to keep everyone and the environment safe.

-It is open to farmers, land managers and landowners (including from the private, public and charity sector) with land within the Shropshire Hills Area of Outstanding Natural Beauty.
+Open to farmers, land managers and landowners (including from the private, public and charity sector) with land within the Shropshire Hills National Landscape.

 News & Activities